Update: the 2021 Eco-Challenge is preparing!

-Today marks the official return and first day of the 2019 Eco-Challenge, bringing a host of big name talent, top AR teams, and financial backers with it.
+Today marks the official return and first day of the 2019 Eco-Challenge, bringing a host of big-name talent, top AR teams, and financial backers with it.
 But will this version of Eco stick around and have the same impact that it once did?
 We’ll start to learn more very soon.

-At the moment, teams from across the globe are arriving at race headquarters, going through there mandatory gear and skills checks, and preparing for the start.
+At the moment, teams from across the globe are arriving at race headquarters, going through their mandatory gear and skills checks, and preparing for the start.
 Fans of the classic Eco-Challenge will find some familiar names amongst the competitors as well, as more than a few old-school adventure racers have come out of retirement to take part in the event.

-Speaking of which, the host of Eco-Challenge is none other than Bear Grylls himself, who will no doubt play a prominent role when the race is televised on Amazon Prime Video sometime in 2021.
+Speaking of which, the host of Eco-Challenge is none other than Bear Grylls himself, who will undoubtedly play a prominent role when the race is televised on Amazon Prime Video sometime in 2021.
 That’s another significant upgrade over the previous version of Eco-Challenge.
-This time out there is no question about where it can be viewed and Burnett’s star-power no doubt created a bidding war over where the televised version would land.
+There is no question about where it can be viewed this time out, and Burnett’s star-power undoubtedly created a bidding war over where the televised version would land.

 While most everyone in the adventure racing community is rightfully excited to have Eco-Challenge back, there are still plenty of questions to be answered.
 For instance, will it still maintain the same format in terms of disciplines, stages, and overall competition, or will there be some new wrinkles thrown into the mix to change it up for a 21st-century audience?

-The AR landscape has changed significantly since the last Eco-Challenge, and realtime tracking, an up-to-date leaderboard, and other features are now a must-have.
+The AR landscape has changed significantly since the last Eco-Challenge, and real-time tracking, an up-to-date leaderboard, and other features are now a must-have.
 I’m sure Burnett has big things planned in that area, but we’ll just have to wait to see.
 I know that I, for one, am truly looking forward to seeing how things play out in the days ahead.